Canada to cap the market for handguns with new law

 “It will be illegal to buy, sell, transfer or import handguns anywhere in Canada,” the prime minister said.

 Canada already has plans to ban 1,500 types of military-style firearms and offer a mandatory buyback program that will begin at the end of the year.
-It already expanded background checks.
+Trudeau said if someone really wants to keep their assault weapon it will be made completely inoperable.

 Trudeau has long had plans to enact tougher gun laws but the introduction of the new measure comes after mass shootings in Uvalde, Texas, and Buffalo, N.Y., this month.